keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-varying-behaviors-in-your-code.md

   end
 ```

 How can this work?
 The filters are interchangeable because they all take the same parameter list and they all return a value usable by the caller.
-To be specific, they are passed the message that was received and the protocol with which it was sent, and return a boolean value.
+To be more specific, they are passed the message that was received and the protocol with which it was sent, and return a boolean value.
 We've already seen one example, the lambda returned by the `qname` method shown above.
 Here is another one; this one returns true if and only if the message was sent over TCP:

 ```ruby
 def from_tcp